-Ultimate 4wd destination: Erciyes Dağı
+Ultimate 4wd destination: Mount Erciyes

-Mount Erciyes is a high mountain volcano located in Kayseri Province, in Central Anatolia, Turkey.
+Erciyes Dağı is an inactive volcano located in Kayseri Province, in Central Anatolia, Turkey.
 A challenging unpaved road tops out at an elevation of 3.330m (10,925ft) above the sea level near the peak.
-It's one of the highest roads of the country.
+It's one of the highest roads of Europe.

 Pic: Seyit Burhanettin Akbaş